eclipsesource/tabris-js/doc/getting-started.md

 ## Create your first app

 Create a new empty directory for your project, open a terminal in this directory and type `tabris init`.
 The _Tabris CLI_ will ask you a number of questions including the project's name and version and the type of project to create: a _JavaScript App_ or a _TypeScript App_.

 > :point_right:  TypeScript projects are more complex, but also provide type safety, better tooling and out-of-the-box declarative UI using JSX.
 It's especially recommendable for experienced developers coming from Java or C#.

-Choose _JavaScript App_ for your first project.
 The CLI will then create a simple example project and install the required dependencies.
 Let's have a look at the most important files:

 - `package.json`: This is the central manifest file of your project.
 It includes your app's name and version, dependencies, and a pointer to the app's main module in the `main` field.
 For the details, see the [npm doc on package.json](https://www.npmjs.com/doc/files/package.json.html).
-- `src/app.js`: That's your app's main JS file.
+- `src/app.js`, `src/app.jsx` or `src/app.tsx`: That's your app's main JS/TypeScript file.
 You are free to change its name and location, but you have to adjust the `main` field in the `package.json`.
 - `cordova/config.xml`: This is the Cordova configuration file.
 You won't need this file until you build your app (see [build documentation](build.md)).

 Of course, you can also set up your projects manually.
 At the very least, you need a `package.json` with a dependency to tabris and a main JavaScript file.
 If you setup your project manually, you'll have to run `npm install` in this directory to install the tabris module.